Artisanal mining: Environmental pollution

-Mercury and other dangerous chemicals, such as cyanide, are commonly used in artisanal gold mining.
-Mercury is used during the amalgamation process as a cheap way to collect small gold particles from sediment.
+Mercury contamination because of ASM has significant impacts on both human and wildlife health for ASM, particularly in gold mining, through either inhaling mercury gas, or eating flora and fauna contaminated with mercury.
+When mining for gold, mercury is commonly used to create a mixture of gold and mercury called amalgam that allows for easier gold separation.
 Once mercury and gold are combined to create amalgam, the amalgam is typically burned with a blowtorch or over an open flame to separate the mercury from the gold.
 Since gold mines are almost always set up near rivers, often excess chemicals are distributed directly into waterways.
-Once it becomes imbedded in soil or water, mercury becomes methylmercury that can easily accumulate in fish, which not only harms the fish but all other animals, including humans, who eat fish.
+Once it becomes imbedded in soil or water, mercury becomes methylmercury that can easily accumulate in aquatic ecosystems through bioaccumulation and biomagnification, harming both the ecosystem and humans who fish from it.

 According to the U.S. Environmental Protection Agency, the observed effects on animals exposed to high levels of methylmercury include mortality, reduced fertility, slower growth rates, and abnormal behavior that affects survival.
-Artisanal mining has been accused of being a major contributor to environmental degradation and pollution.
+Methylmercury can also cause adverse health effects in humans through prolonged exposure.
+For ASGM communities, exposure is primarily through inhalation of elemental mercury and consumption of contaminated fish, which have been linked to neurological symptoms, kidney disfunction, autoimmune dysfunction, and impaired cognitive function.
+Mercury exposure can also cause prenatal complications in pregnant women, most commonly including stunted cognitive ability, physical birth defects, and motor skill complications.
+Breastmilk can also become contaminated if the food and water supply have high mercury content.
+The amount of mercury produced is based on both the mining and processing methods used and the amount of material being extracted and processed.